 His early career included senior management roles at Reckitt & Colman and S.C.
 Johnson & Son as well as General Manager at Revlon Australia.
 He received the Member of the Order of Australia in 2010.

 Pat has previously served on a number of boards, including ten years as Chairman of the Private Hospitals Association.

-Keith Sloan is Adjunct Associate Professor at Southern Cross University having served on the staff of the Business School for some 23 years.
-He has mo...re than 40 years of research, consulting and teaching experience in the areas of international finance and economics, investment analysis, portfolio management, and corporate finance and over 10 years board experience with listed, unlisted and not-for-profit boards.
+Keith Sloan served on the staff of the Southern Cross University Business School for some 23 years.
+He has more than 40 years of research, consulting ...and teaching experience in the areas of international finance and economics, investment analysis, portfolio management, and corporate finance and over 10 years board experience with listed, unlisted and not-for-profit boards.
 In his role as a professional economist Keith became acutely aware of widening divergence in the quality of life experienced by people living in this wonderful part of Australia and sees his work with the Social Futures board as making a small contribution to redressing these imbalances and building a stronger regional community.Read more

 Leanne has been in the financial services industry since 2002.
 She has built strong relationships with a variety of Aboriginal companies, people and c...ommunities across eastern Australia.

 Leanne is passionate about financial education and having trusted and connected relationships and has used her professional experience to provide practical support and opportunity to regional, remote and urban Australia through her current role as Manager of Indigenous Business at Westpac.

 With expertise in transactional banking solutions for all industry but in particular the not-for-profit sector, she was awarded one of the bank’s Bicentennial Service Honours in 2017.